francescabassi/webpack-tutorial/ALL-STEPS.md

 ### CSS Modules

 Modules let the developer break the code down into small, clean and independent units with explicitly declared dependencies.
 A recent project called [CSS modules] aim to bring all these advantages to CSS.
-With CSS modules, all class names and are scoped locally by default.
+With CSS modules, all class names are scoped locally by default.
 Webpack embraced the CSS modules proposal from the very beginning, it's built in the CSS loader - all you have to do is activate it by passing the `modules` query string.
 With this feature enabled, you will be able to export class names from CSS into the consuming component code, locally scoped (so you don't need to worry about having many classes with the same name across different components).

 **webpack.config.js**